 Facebook Versus Instagram: Differences

-- Facebook allows you to post images, videos, and text together or individually, while Instagram only allows you to post visual content (images and videos) with written captions — text-only posts can’t be shared on Instagram.
+- Facebook allows you to post images, digital lookbooks, videos, and text together or individually, while Instagram only allows you to post visual content (images and videos) with written captions — text-only posts can’t be shared on Instagram.

 - Facebook has a Games feature, while Instagram doesn’t.